RaduFlorinMIU/RShiny-App-/README.md

 ## Project Structure

-- **Data Preparation Script**: This script (`data_preparation.R`) contains the code for cleaning and preparing the real estate data for visualization in the Shiny app.
+- **Data Preparation Script**: This script (`CleaningTheData.R`) contains the code for cleaning and preparing the real estate data for visualization in the Shiny app.

 - **Shiny App Scripts**:
   - **Global Script** (`global.R`): Contains code for loading necessary libraries and data.